 - Teams may not return to skipped questions or change a previous answer.

-- The training director for the participating program is responsible for monitoring rule compliance.
+- The Program Director for the participating program is responsible for monitoring rule compliance.

 - Scores will be determined based on the number of correct answers.
 Ties will be broken in favor of the team that completed the test in the shortest amount of time.
 Points will not be deducted for any incorrect or unanswered questions.

-- The top ten teams will be announced on Thursday, March 2, 2023, with the top three teams being named finalists.
-Shortly after the announcement, the finalists will be invited to the national live competition, to be hosted on May 21, 2023.
+- The top ten teams will be announced on February 27, 2024, with the top three teams being named finalists.
+Shortly after the announcement, the finalists will be invited to the national live competition, to be hosted on May 5, 2024 in New York City.
 The selected teams will have seven calendar days to accept the invitation.
 If a team fails to accept, their slot will be offered to the next highest-scoring team.

 National Live Competition

-- The national final competition will occur on May 21, 2023.
+- The national final competition will occur on May 5, 2024 in New York City, as part of the 2024 Annual Meeting.

 - The live competition will feature the top three highest-scoring teams from the qualifying exam.
 Teams can make player substitutions at the discretion of the Training Director of the program; however, the final team roster must be submitted to the MindGames coordinator in advance of the final competition for verification.